The Joint Statement on Analytics

 Data analytics initiatives are most effective when they target clear, measurable outcomes…

 A renewed commitment by higher education’s leaders to the use of analytics can help colleges and universities advance institutional goals, improve quality and efficiency, strengthen student outcomes, and enhance teaching, learning, and advising.
-The thoughtful application of the six principles that follow will accelerate the meaningful use of analytics and take advantage of the power of data to make the decisions and take the actions that just may save higher education.
-Really.
+The thoughtful application of the six principles that follow will accelerate the meaningful use of analytics and take advantage of the power of data to make crucial decisions to better serve students and communities and ensure institutional longevity.

 Make an institutional commitment to analytics.